hallzy/gitprint-download/README.md

 you want it from the master branch.
 There is not currently a way to specify otherwise unless you give the full URL as above.

+NOTE: Currently, the file being asked for must be in the root folder of the repo.
+As of now, if it is nested in subdirectories, you must use the above method.

+NOTE: This does not use the current version on your local system.
+It uses the current version that has been pushed to github

 ```bash
 $ ls
 filename.md